A short story by

 There was a minute of quiet back and forth, then she said, “Te quiero tambien,” and hung up.

 Her eyes were daggers: “I said, it’s not your business.”

 “Sorry,” he said.
 “I wanna be a paramedic, so read a lot about medical stuff, and I helped take care of my older brother’s kids.
 He’s a paramedic.
-He says the pay is good and he likes it.
-Plus he says it’s a real good feeling when you save somebody’s life.
-Maybe someday I can save somebody’s life.”
+He says the pay is pretty good, and he likes it.”

 Her attitude seemed to soften a little.
 Erick could tell she was listening.